-The diagrams below illustrate the diametrically opposed interests of asset holders and traders, on the one hand, and wage-earners, on the other.
+The Figures 5 and 6 illustrate the diametrically opposed interests of asset holders and traders, on the one hand, and wage-earners, on the other.
 Asset holders and traders have a direct interest in the prices of assets rising and therefore the speculative impacts of QE sources funds into assets helps these constituents accumulate wealth in a somewhat passive manner.
 The basic interests of this group are shown in Figure 5.